chtugha/ironclaw-howto-setup/README.md

 # ironclaw-howto-setup
 This is a guide how to setup ironclaw on a minimal debian system.
-I am focusing on running as much as possible at home.
+I am focusing on running as much as possible at home - so should you.

 Prerequisites are: a local ollama server that is either running in your network on a dedicated machine or on the same computer.